Custom models

 custom_model_version.download(path_to_download)

-Custom model version may include SAS files, with a main program entrypoint.
-In order to be able
+Custom model versions may include SAS files, with a main program entry point.
+In order to use a model, a conversion must be run.
+The conversion can later be fetched and examined by reading the conversion print-outs.

-is provided, than the call is blocked until the conversion is completed.
-The results can
+By default, a conversion is initiated in a non-blocking mode.
+If a max_wait parameter is provided, than the call is blocked until the conversion is completed.
+The results can than be read by fetching the conversion entity.

 import datarobot as dr